Mission & History

 For its members, WCMA is a strong advocate at the state and federal government level, a networking hub, and a source of news and information they can trust.

-In 2017, WCMA is partnering with the Center for Dairy Research to execute the Artisan Dairy Producer Food Safety Initiative which, thanks to funding from the U.S. Department of Agriculture-National Institute of Food and Agriculture, will help ensure industry adoption of the new Food Safety Modernization Act.
+WCMA is partnering with the Center for Dairy Research to execute the Artisan Dairy Producer Food Safety Initiative which, thanks to funding from the U.S. Department of Agriculture-National Institute of Food and Agriculture, will help ensure industry adoption of the new Food Safety Modernization Act.

 Casper Jaggi, pictured here pressing cheese in the late 1930’s, was one of many European immigrants who established Wisconsin’s reputation for cheese.
 His Brodhead Swiss Cheese Factory – which became largest factory of its kind in the 1950’s – was famous for making huge wheels of Swiss.